-- 3. The County may require dune restoration and revegetation as a component of the shoreline hardening approval both landward and seaward of the proposed structure. - 4.
+- 2. All shoreline protection measures shall be designed to minimize adverse impacts to the naturally functioning beach and dune system and adjacent properties. - 3.
+The County may require dune restoration and revegetation as a component of the shoreline hardening approval both landward and seaward of the proposed structure. - 4.
 All shoreline protection shall be designed and constructed so as to not impede public access to or along the shore. - F. Setbacks or other non-structural methods of shoreline protection shall be given the highest priority.
-Reducing setbacks from A1A will be considered where it is necessary to maintain and maximize setback requirements from the ocean. - G. Reconstruction of existing hard erosion control structures which are more than fifty (50) percent destroyed should be considered new construction and should be regulated as such, except for the maintenance of existing public navigational projects, such as Port Canaveral and Sebastian Inlet. - H. Underground storage tanks or the storage of hazardous materials are not permitted. - I. Septic tank or septic tank drainfields shall not be permitted seaward of the Brevard County Coastal Setback Line (CSL).
+Reducing setbacks from A1A will be considered where it is necessary to maintain and maximize setback requirements from the ocean. - G. Reconstruction of existing hard erosion control structures which are more than fifty (50) percent destroyed should be considered new construction and should be regulated as such, except for the maintenance of existing public navigational projects, such as Port Canaveral and Sebastian Inlet. - H. Underground storage tanks or the storage of hazardous materials are not permitted. - Septic tank or septic tank drainfields shall not be permitted seaward of the Brevard County Coastal Setback Line (CSL).
 Septic tanks shall be located landward of the most seaward portion of the habitable structure. - J. All activities seaward of the 1986 FDEP Coastal Construction Control Line (CCCL) shall be subject to FDEP permitting requirements.